Ruy Lopez: Fianchetto Defence: 3...g6

 The Fianchetto Defence, also known as the Smyslov Defence, Barnes Defence, or Pillsbury Defence (part of ECO C60), 3...g6, is a quiet positional system played occasionally by Vasily Smyslov and Boris Spassky, becoming popular in the 1980s when it was shown that 4.c3 a6! gives Black a good game.

 It was later discovered that 4.d4 exd4 5.Bg5 gives White the advantage, and as such the variation is rarely played.
 An interesting gambit line 4.d4 exd4 5.c3 has also been recommended by Alexander Khalifman, although some of the resulting positions have yet to be extensively tested.

 Cozio Defence: 3...Nge7

-The Cozio Defence (part of ECO C60), 3...Nge7, is distinctly old-fashioned and the least popular of the defences at Black's third move.
+The Cozio Defence (part of ECO C60), 3...Nge7, is a distinctly old-fashioned uncommon choice for Black's third move.
 Although Bent Larsen used it occasionally with success, it remains one of the least explored variations of the Ruy Lopez.
-The Cozio Defense seeks to avoid on the c-file, as if White captures Black's knight on c6, Black may recapture with Nxc6.
+The Cozio Defence seeks to avoid doubled pawns on the c-file, as if White captures Black's knight on c6, Black may recapture with Nxc6.